 - Keep a regular schedule: Maintaining a regular sleep cycle, on weekdays and weekends, keeps your body's internal clock in sync by setting your circadian rhythm — the tiny master clock structure in the brain affected by light.

-- Don't stop moving: Celebs like Lindsay Lohan and Gwyneth Paltrow use exercise as a way to help lift their spirits, and you can too!
-Regular aerobic exercise is great for not only physical health, but mental health as well . . . even during wintry months.
+- Don't stop moving: Celebs like Gwyneth Paltrow and Lena Dunham use exercise as a way to help lift their spirits, and you can too!
+Regular aerobic exercise is great for not only physical health, but mental health as well . . . even during wintry months, thanks to that big hit of endorphins it provides.